perara/bitnami-docker-rabbitmq/README.md

 ```

 ## Configuration
 The image looks for user-defined configurations in /bitnami/conf/my_custom.conf.
-Create a file named my_custom.cnf and mount it at /bitnami/conf/my_custom.conf.
+Create a file named my_custom.conf and mount it at /bitnami/conf/my_custom.conf.

 For example, in order to override the `listeners.tcp.default` directive: